Qazzquimby/exceedAi/journal.md

 vector is the model's global preferences for many things.
 How much they want to gain a platinum, how much they want to trash a platinum, or how much they want to trash a platinum for benefit - all whether there are platinums in the current game.

+Nope thats wrong.
+The output is a single vector for each major type of action (trash, buy, discard, play).
+Early in the tree, each card gets an embedding.
+Each copy of each card in the game gets an encoded card containing its embedding, location, etc.
+This is combined with game knowledge for players and the gamestate to get